SAGE: Semantic-Aware Gray-Box Game Regression Testing with Large Language Models: Proposal

 \subsubsection{Seed Trajectory Generation with LLMs}

-This module begins by prompting an LLM to generate seed trajectories that are capable of accomplishing a given task.
-Based on natural language task descriptions and contextual knowledge (e.g., interactable objects, map layout, game rules), the LLM is instructed to simulate the actions a player might reasonably perform to complete the task.
-Each seed trajectory is a sequence of executable actions (e.g., move, pick up, interact), which is encoded into transition tuples \((s_t, a_t, s_{t+1})\), where \(s_t\) and \(s_{t+1}\) denote game states and \(a_t\) is the executed action.
-These transitions form the initial structure of the state–action transition graph, outlining the behavioral space surrounding the task.
+This module begins by prompting an LLM to generate seed trajectories that can accomplish a given task.
+The core idea is to expose the current game situation to the LLM as a structured state representation that preserves task-relevant information while abstracting away low-level runtime details, so that planning can be performed at the level of gameplay intent rather than raw system state.
+Each prompt therefore specifies the environment context, the current structured state representation, the task objective, and the available actions; when available, previously successful solutions can also be included to encourage strategy diversity.
+Based on this information, the LLM produces a task-oriented sequence of high-level executable actions, which is then encoded into transition tuples \((s_t, a_t, s_{t+1})\), where \(s_t\) and \(s_{t+1}\) denote game states and \(a_t\) is the executed action.
+These transitions form the initial structure of the state--action transition graph, outlining the behavioral space surrounding the task.

+Representative prompt examples for both Overcooked Plus and Minecraft are provided in Appendix~\ref{appendix:llm_prompts} (Listings~1 and~2).